What is a threat actor?

 Proactive risk mitigation: Understanding threat actors enables organizations to categorize them based on motives and objectives, facilitating targeted risk assessment and prioritization.
 For instance, cybercriminals seeking financial gain are likely the greatest threat to organizations that handle sensitive customer data, while nation-state actors are more relevant to those in defense or critical-infrastructure sectors.
 Organizations can efficiently allocate resources to tackle the most imminent threats by determining the risk level of each threat actor type.
 This focused strategy allows for implementing specific security measures against the tactics of the most likely threat actors, optimizing the effectiveness of risk-mitigation efforts.

-Safeguarding sensitive data: Recognizing the varied capabilities of threat actors, ranging from simple phishing attacks to advanced persistent threats (APTs), is crucial for data protection.
+Safeguarding sensitive data: Recognizing the varied capabilities of threat actors, ranging from simple spear phishing attacks to advanced persistent threats (APTs), is crucial for data protection.
 Organizations can tailor their security measures once they are aware of these diverse tactics.
 For example, if insider threats are a concern, stringent access controls and monitoring can be established.
 Likewise, understanding external threat tactics such as those of ransomware operators can inform the creation of robust backup and disaster-recovery procedures.
 Understanding threat actors also helps in devising incident-response plans.
-Should a breach occur, discerning the threat actor's likely actions can expedite containment, scope identification, and service restoration.
+Should a data breach occur, discerning likely actions can expedite containment, scope identification, and service restoration.

 Types of threat actors